Disclosure: Some of the links below are affiliate links. At no cost to you, I will earn a commission if you click through and make a purchase.

 2. Pepper Spray

-I recommend the Sabre 3-in-1 Spray.
+I recommend this Sabre pepper spray.
 If you are going to give pepper spray, check to see whether or not it is illegal in the country the sister is serving in.

 Related Content: 6 Things You’ll Wish You Brought On Your Mission